James Stephens (Fenian): Founding of the IRB

 In the autumn of 1857, a messenger, Owen Considine arrived from New York with a message for Stephens from members of the Emmet Monument Association, calling on him to get up an organisation in Ireland.
 Considine also carried a private letter from O'Mahony to Stephens which was a warning as to the condition of the organisation in New York, which was overseen by Luby and Stephens at the time.
 Both had believed that there was a strong organisation behind the letter, only later to find it was a number of loosely linked groups.

 On 23 December, Stephens dispatched Joseph Denieffe to America with his reply which was disguised as a business letter, and dated and addressed from Paris.
 In his reply Stephens outlined his conditions and his requirements from the organisation in America.
 Stephens demanded uncontrolled power and £100 a month for the first three months.
 Denieffe returned on 17 March 1858 with the acceptance of Stephens' terms and £80.
 Denieffe also reported that there was no actual organised body of sympathizers in New York but merely a loose knot of associates.
-This disturbed Stephens but he went ahead regardless and that evening, St. Patrick's Day, the Irish Republican Brotherhood commenced.It has been suggested, notably by O'Donovan Rossa, that the original name for the organisation was the Irish Revolutionary Brotherhood, this is a view shared by Joseph Denieffe in his memoir.
-It also appears in correspondences of the Fenian Leaders, Devoy's Post Bag being another example.
-What is certain is that it became the Irish Republican Brotherhood and it lasted in Ireland and among Irish exiles all over the world under that name.
+This disturbed Stephens but he went ahead regardless and that evening, Saint Patrick's Day, the Irish Republican Brotherhood commenced.

 The original oath, with its clauses of secrecy was drawn up by Luby under Stephens' direction in Stephens' room in Donnelly's which was situated behind Lombard Street.
 Luby then swore Stephens in and he did likewise.
 The oath read:

-Those present in Langan's, lathe-maker and timber merchant, 16 Lombard Street for that first meeting apart from Stephens and Luby were Peter Langan, Charles Kickham, Joseph Denieffe and Garrett O'Shaughnessy.An Phoblacht 13 March 2008 Later it would include members of the Phoenix National and Literary Society, which was formed in 1856 by Jeremiah O'Donovan Rossa in Skibbereen.
+Those present in Langan's, lathe-maker and timber merchant, 16 Lombard Street for that first meeting apart from Stephens and Luby were Peter Langan, Charles Kickham, Joseph Denieffe and Garrett O'Shaughnessy.
+Later it would include members of the Phoenix National and Literary Society, which was formed in 1856 by Jeremiah O'Donovan Rossa in Skibbereen.